AnIdiotsGuide/discordjs-bot-guide/understanding/roles.md

 ### Check if a member has a role

-In a `message` handler, you have access to checking the GuildMember class of the message author:
+In a `messageCreate` handler, you have access to checking the GuildMember class of the message author:

 ```javascript
 // assuming role.id is an actual ID of a valid role: